Area-specific Program Background

 Registering in Practica

-Registration in each practicum course requires the consent and initials of the faculty instructor or Clinic Director (depending on the course).
+Registration in each practicum course requires the consent and signature of the faculty instructor or Practicum Coordinator (depending on the course).
 It is the student’s responsibility to supply the instructor of these courses with the appropriate Add Form.
-Once a practicum setting and supervisor has been determined, the student completes three copies of the Practicum Agreement Form: one for the onsite supervisor, one for the Clinic Director/Faculty Instructor, and one to keep for their records.
+Once a practicum setting and supervisor has been determined, the student and supervisor complete the Practicum Agreement/Supervision Agreement Form.

 Responsibilities of the Student

-Clinical supervisors should provide students with information on the policies and procedures for the setting, as well as identify particular professional and legislative standards that apply.
-Ongoing feedback should be provided to the student through scheduled supervision.
+Clinical supervisors are expected to follow the College of Psychologists of Ontario’s professional standards related to supervision.
+Clinical supervisors should provide students with information about the policies and procedures for the setting, highlighting particular professional and legislative standards that apply.
+Supervisors should provide students with ongoing feedback about their progress and development of clinical competencies throughout the practicum.
 In addition, as per the CPA Accreditation Standards, on average, one hour of face-to-face supervision is to be provided for every two hours of direct, face-to face client work.
 Supervision is expected to follow the student’s level of competency.
 Typically, more supervision is required when students undertake new or more complex tasks.
 For example, students at earlier stages of training or undertaking new responsibilities on practica may require more intensive supervision ratios.
-Client work may also result in other service-related activities such as report writing, scoring, progress notes, and classroom observations that also require supervision.
-In addition, supervisors should expect to be contacted one or two times by the faculty member responsible for evaluating the training experience to discuss the student’s progress.
+Practicum students may also engage in other service-related activities such as report writing, scoring, progress notes, and classroom observations that require additional supervision.
+Students may count up to 25% of their “indirect” supervision (e.g., report reviewing/feedback, video viewing) as supervision hours .
+Supervisors will need to tally and convey these hours to students for addition to their practicum evaluation forms and Time2Track accounts.
+Supervisors should expect to be contacted one or two times by the faculty member responsible for evaluating the training experience to discuss the student’s progress.

 The supervisor completes (an) evaluation form(s) regarding the student’s competencies, recommends future training goals, discusses this with the student, and verifies that the documentation of hours and experiences compiled by the student is accurate; this occurs at the mid and/or end-point of the practicum depending on practicum length (i.e., shorter practica may only have an evaluation at the end).
 At any point during the practicum, supervisors are to convey any serious or immediate concerns regarding the student’s practicum work to the faculty instructor identified on the Practicum Agreement Form and/or the DCT.